Javascript is not enabled.

 Try This Today

 • Organize by type.
-A simple approach is to organize your list by food type.
+One simple approach is to organize your list by food type.
 Apples, oranges, bananas, carrots, spinach, milk and cheese could be chunked into three groups: fruits, vegetables and dairy.
 Instead of trying to memorize all the items, remember you need three fruits, two vegetables and two dairy products.

 • Go by section.
 Sometimes, it makes more sense to chunk items based on where they are found at the market.
 Maybe your list has nine items, but they’re found in three sections of the store: personal care, the bread aisle and the frozen foods section.
 Separate your list according to those sections: toothpaste, face wash, razor blades; bagels, hot dog buns; frozen blueberries, spinach, peas, corn.